-Of course, you didn't come to hear me praise Portland's scenic wonders.
-My subject today is the economy.
-In my talk, I'll outline how it is doing and where it appears to be heading.
+This morning, I'll outline how the economy is doing and where it appears to be heading.
 I'll explain some of the factors holding us back.
 And I'll discuss some of the major risks that threaten even my subdued outlook-especially the ongoing crisis in Europe.
 I'll also speak about what this challenging environment means for Federal Reserve policy, given our mandate to pursue maximum employment and price stability.
-As always, my remarks represent my own views and not those of others in the Federal Reserve System.